7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Learn how to make authentic Japanese sweets directly from a craftsman.
 Making authentic Japanese sweets

-A Japanese confectionery that opened in 1888 and has eight stores in Kanazawa City.
+A Japanese confectionery that opened in 1888 and has several stores in Kanazawa.

-Three days a week, the shop offers the "Kanazawa Wagashi Handmade Experience," where you can learn directly from a wagashi craftsman.
-The program is popular among tourists because they can learn how to make authentic wagashi at a long-established shop in the ancient capital of Kanazawa.
-You can learn how to wrap sweet bean paste in kneaded dough, how to make a tie-dye pattern, and how to make flower petals with a special tool, making you feel like a professional.
+Three days a week, the shop offers a "Kanazawa Wagashi Handmade Experience," where you can learn directly from a wagashi craftsman.
+The program is popular among tourists because they can learn authentic wagashi at a long-established shop in Kanazawa, the ancient capital of Japan.
+You can learn how to wrap sweet bean paste in kneaded dough, how to make a tie-dye pattern, and how to make flower petals using special tools, making you feel like a professional.
 Wagashi motifs include cherry blossoms in spring, hydrangeas in summer, and maple trees in fall.
-The beauty of the colors is also well-received.
+The beauty of the colors is also well received.

 After the Experience, enjoy shopping and Japanese sweets